About Alexa for Apps

-- A mandatory primary deep link, which connects the customer to the content or functionality they want in your mobile app or website
+- A mandatory primary deep link, which connects the user to the content or functionality they want in your mobile app or website

-- An optional deep link to handle fallback cases, such as when the customer hasn't installed your app.
+- An optional deep link to handle fallback cases, such as when the user hasn't installed your app.
 A fallback deep link can be one of the following items:

-- A website link to fulfill the customer's request even when the customer hasn't installed your app
+- A website link to fulfill the user's request even when the user hasn't installed your app

-- A uniform resource identifier (URI) to the Apple App Store or Google Play Store for the customer to download your app.
+- A uniform resource identifier (URI) to the Apple App Store or Google Play Store for the user to download your app.